shinyorg/documentation/README.md

 Each WASM demo is deployed by its own `.github/workflows/deploy-blazor-sample.yml` in the sibling repo: triggers on push to that repo's active branch (paths-scoped to the sample + relevant src), publishes the WASM app, rewrites `<base href>` to `/<repo-name>/`, and uploads to GitHub Pages.
 DocumentDb is the exception — its GitHub Pages site is retired and the playground is the `shinyorg/ShinyDocDbMyAdmin:demo` container, deployed from the DocumentDb repo's `admin-image.yml`.

+## Announcement bar

+The green/brand bar under the header is ours (it replaced the `starlight-announcement` plugin).
+Two files:

+- **`src/announcements.ts`** — the content.
+Each entry is `{ id, title, description, href, cta? }`.
+  Edit this and nothing else to change what the bar says.
+An empty array hides the bar; a single entry shows it without rotation or dots.
+- **`src/components/Banner.astro`** — the bar itself, wired in as Starlight's `Banner` component override in `astro.config.mjs`.

+Three things it guarantees, all deliberate:

+- **The height never changes.** It is pinned to `--announce-h` and every announcement is absolutely positioned inside it, so rotating slides — or a description of any length — cannot move the page below.
+Don't add anything that wraps.
+- **Long descriptions scroll instead of wrapping.** On the client the bar measures each description; one that doesn't fit gets `.is-marquee`, which reveals a duplicate copy and scrolls the pair at a constant 55px/s.
+The slide also stays up long enough to read the whole sentence once.
+The `title` is never scrolled or shrunk (except capped with an ellipsis on phones) — it's the fixed label.

+- **Announcements are dismissed one at a time.** The × drops whichever one is showing, remembers its `id` in `localStorage` under `shiny-announcements-dismissed`, and moves to the next; when the last one goes, the bar stops rendering.
+An inline (non-deferred) script right after the bar's markup re-applies stored dismissals while the page is still parsing, so a dismissed announcement never blinks into view on the next visit.
+To un-dismiss everything for testing, clear that key.
+Giving an announcement a new `id` also brings it back for everyone — worth doing if you rewrite one substantially.

+Rotation and scrolling both stop on hover, on keyboard focus, while the tab is hidden, and under `prefers-reduced-motion` (the dots still work).
+The bar carries `data-pagefind-ignore` because Starlight renders it inside `<main data-pagefind-body>` — without it every page would index the announcement copy.

 ## Comments (giscus)

 Blog posts get a [giscus](https://giscus.app) comment widget rendered after the article body.
 Any docs page can opt in by adding `comments: true` to its frontmatter.